 Here are a dozen pretty and practical ways to use violet flowers and leaves.
 Violets (Viola odorata, V. sororia) are not only lovely to look at, but are cooling and healing.
 The leaves and flowers are edible food herbs and are traditionally used in fighting eczema, chronic diseases, and oral or breast cancer.
 A few […]...read the full article.

-Here are 10 pretty and useful DIY bath and beauty recipes that you can make using rose petals.
+Here are a dozen pretty and useful DIY bath and beauty recipes that you can make with roses.
 Roses are one of my absolute favorite flowers to make things with!
 Besides being enjoyable to look at and smell, their cooling, soothing, anti-inflammatory and mild astringent properties make them ideal ingredients in many body care products and herbal remedies.
 Types of […]...read the full article.

 Here are 10 useful things to make with plantain leaves: infused oil, coconut plantain balm, plantain lip repair, plantain lotion bars, lavender plantain bath salts, lavender plantain lotion, herbal plantain bath bags, plantain infused vinegar, plantain poultice & plantain tincture.
 Plantain is a common leafy green weed found all over the world.
 If you have […]...read the full article.